-When pertaining to troubled teens, support is essential to restoring balance and productivity within the troubled child.
-Without the support of their family, a troubled teen’s out of control behaviors may destroy their life.
-In fact, without the support of their family, a troubled teen’s out of control behaviors may even result in fatal consequences.
+When pertaining to struggling teens, support is essential to restoring balance and productivity within the struggling child.
+Without the support of their family, a struggling teen’s out of control behaviors may destroy their life.
+In fact, without the support of their family, a struggling teen’s out of control behaviors may even result in fatal consequences.

-Supporting a troubled child does not mean to constantly bail them out of trouble, or rescue them from choices they have made.
-This type of ‘support’ will only further enable a troubled adolescent’s out of control behaviors.
+Supporting a struggling child does not mean to constantly bail them out of trouble, or rescue them from choices they have made.
+This type of ‘support’ will only further enable a struggling adolescent’s out of control behaviors.
 True support, however, would be to seek professional, therapeutic treatment for a child.
-There are nearly countless treatment options that specialize in treating troubled children, such as wilderness therapy for troubled teens.
+There are nearly countless treatment options that specialize in treating struggling children, such as wilderness therapy for struggling teens.